View all Part time Masters Programs in Human Resources in Los Angeles USA 2019/2020

 Besides being home to the legendary Hollywood, Los Angeles is the second largest city in the United States and the largest in the state of California.
 It has hosted the Olympics games twice before and is divided into 80 districts and neighborhoods.
 The city is home to three public universities and a host of other institutions.

-Request Information Part time Master Programs in Human Resources in Los Angeles in USA 2018
+Request Information Part time Master's Programs in Human Resources in Los Angeles in USA 2019/2020

-The Master of Human Resources Management requires the completion of a minimum of 36 units which consist of a mixture of guided instruction and guided instruction/lab formats. [+]
+The Master of Human Resources Management requires the completion of a minimum of 36 units which consist of a mixture of guided instruction and guided instruction/lab form

 By pursuing a Master of Human Resources Management Degree, the skills you have acquired in a specific field are recognized as pre-requisites for this advanced professional degree.
 Your prior knowledge and experience are enhanced by graduate studies which focus on your chosen profession.